Child home care

 - The family and carer conclude an employment agreement, which must indicate: the employer and employee, duration of the agreement, daily working hours, amount and payment date of salary, children to be cared for, work tasks and period of notice.
 TE Services

-- The day-care centre director meets with the family/families and the carer as well as approves the person as an employed carer.
-It is the day-care centre director’s task to assess in the meeting the suitability of the future employee for child care work and to monitor that the employment agreement has been concluded.
+- The early childhood education unit manager director meets with the family/families and the carer as well as approves the person as an employed carer.
+It is the early childhood education unit manager task to assess in the meeting the suitability of the future employee for child care work and to monitor that the employment agreement has been concluded.
 A copy of the employment agreement is appended to the approval form.

 - The necessary forms to be submitted by the family to Kela for receiving private day care allowance: